 [Skip to Content]

 Just as stars twinkle in the night sky because of atmospheric interference, compact radio sources light years away will twinkle due to turbulence in the solar wind, a phenomenon known as interplanetary scintillation (IPS).
 This very effect can be useful in both studying said radio sources and for making measurements of the solar wind.
-This also makes IPS very sensitive to intense changes in solar wind which could be caused by large space weather events, such as a coronal mass ejection where a literal part of the surface of the Sun is ejected into the solar system, a plasma with an embedded magnetic field, carrying with it highly charged particles.
+This also makes IPS very sensitive to intense changes in solar wind which could be caused by large space weather events, such as a coronal mass ejection where a physical chunk of the Sun is ejected into the solar system, a plasma with an embedded magnetic field, carrying with it highly charged particles.

 Major space weather events, such as large solar flares and powerful CMEs, if aimed at Earth are a huge potential risk to our technology and our modern-day ways of living.
 One such devastating event has already occurred in 1859, where a major CME directed at Earth created the most intense geomagnetic storm in recorded history, named the Carrington event, after British astronomer Richard Carrington.
 This solar storm created strong global auroral displays spotted as close to the equator as Colombia, and caused sparks and fires at multiple telegraph stations, with some telegraph operators reporting they were shocked while touching their equipment.
 Similar less severe events have occurred again in 1921 and 1960, where widespread radio disruptions were reported.
 If another Carrington-like event were to hit Earth today, with our worldwide electrical systems it is estimated to cost US$0.6-2.6 trillion in damages to the US alone, and if major enough, the collapse of society itself.
 It is therefore not hard to understand that one of main objectives in studying solar activity is to predict not only the severity of these events, but the occurrence of them.